magarenzo/Zipcode-Query/README.md

 ## Owner

-* Michael A. Agarenzo
+Michael A. Agarenzo

-* This was originally created as an assignment in CSC443 (Database Management Systems).
-It has undergone changes since then
+This was originally created as an assignment in CSC443 (Database Management Systems) and it has undergone some changes since then